-Process Oriented Guided Inquiry Learning (POGIL) is an evidence based strategy for learning in which teams of students worked on classroom activities that guide them to develop understand and practice skills.
+Process Oriented Guided Inquiry Learning (POGIL) is an evidence based strategy for learning in which teams of students work on classroom activities that guide them to develop understand and practice skills.
 A POGIL activity consists of a set of models, each followed by a series of questions to guide student thinking.
+A pattern language for POGIL should help educators to understand how POGIL works, and how and why to adopt POGIL practices.
 This paper presents a set of patterns for models that are often used in POGIL activities, in order to help POGIL authors create better activities more efficiently.